Function

 to |

-With to you can assign a value, expression. or press select to assign an existing program . |
+With to you can assign a value, expression. or press select to assign an existing program. |

 Pressing

-button gives you the option to delete the function block . |
+button gives you the option to delete the function block. |

 With the

-function that you can create with
+call function block, you can call function that you can create with

-.
+create.
 A program can contain multiple methods, a methods can be compared with a sub program.
-In the call
+In the call function block you can specify which method of the program you want to call.

-Bar | Description |
+| Bar | Description |

 instance |